 Member Since: Jun 5th 2019

-As founder and CEO of MyMiniCFO, Pierre helps companies improve their cash flow profile, by collaborating with their clients on payment terms.
+As founder and CEO of Reinfund, Pierre helps companies improve their cash flow profile, by collaborating with their clients on payment terms.
 Prior to that, Pierre acted as Project Leader in Corporate Development & Partnerships, for a global retailer.
 As former Investment Banker, he advised companies and investment funds in regard to their strategic equity transactions.
 Pierre is passionate about Corporate Finance, Fintech and scalable automation systems.
-MyMiniCFO helps businesses receive payements from their clients faster, via incentive programs.
+Reinfund helps businesses receive payements from their clients faster, via incentive programs.
 Pierre holds a MSc degree from HEC Paris

 Oct 24th 2019